 Are you a Wisconsin, Iowa, or Illinois resident who has been taking Alli?

 If you have been taking Alli, or have taken it in the past, and you have any of the above symptoms, please speak with your doctor immediately.
-Once you are sure that your health is stable, please contact our experienced pharmaceutical class action attorneys today.
-At Hupy & Abraham we work every day to protect the health of our clients and hold big pharma responsible for their actions.
+Once you are sure that your health is stable, please contact our attorneys experienced in pharmaceuticals today.
+At Hupy & Abraham we work every day to protect the health of our clients and hold big pharmaceutical companies responsible for their actions.